Case Mountain: History

+Case Mountain Cabin

+Members of the Case-Dennison family had a log cabin constructed on the property by French-Canadian builders in 1917-1918, for use as a summer home.
+The cabin was built using American chestnut trees from the property; a unique feature because American chestnuts were decimated by blight in the early 1900s.
+The cabin was used by the Case-Dennison family until 2005, and was purchased by the town of Manchester in 2006.
+After being unoccupied for several years, it fell into disrepair and was slated for demolition until a local conservation group leased the cabin from the town and began rehabilitation efforts in 2024.

 Trails

 Case Mountain has a vast trail network for hiking and mountain biking, maintained by Manchester Conservation Commission and the Connecticut Forest and Park Association.
 The terrain is very rocky and hilly, making for somewhat difficult hiking and challenging mountain biking.
 Bring a trail map and good footwear.

 The carriage path, a wide smooth gravel trail with white markings, leads visitors from the Spring Street parking area to the summit of Lookout Mountain (elev.
 744 ft) and loops around to Case Pond.
 Visitors often mistake Lookout Mountain for Case Mountain (elev.
 735).
 The summit of Lookout Mountain has benches and a kiosk and gives visitors a great view of Downtown Manchester, Downtown Hartford, and the hills off to the west.

 The Shenipsit Trail is a blue-blazed trail running north–south through the area.
 Starting in East Hampton and going north to Somers, the Shenipsit trail covers over 40 mi, about 5 of those miles are within the Case Mountain area.
-In the Glastonbury section of the Shenipsit Trail is a stretch of the trail known by local mountain bikers as “Slick Rock”.
 There are two vistas on this section of trail providing views of Hartford, but not nearly as panoramic as the views from the top of Lookout Mountain.